Quick Summary

 A Change in Duty

-A building that has been refurbished, extended, or added to with a loft conversion or extension may impose heavier loads upon existing lintels not rated for the additional forces.
+A building that has been refurbished, extended, or added to with a loft conversion may impose heavier loads upon existing lintels that were never designed for the additional forces.

 UPVC Double Glazing